liangxianzhe/oh-my-vim/README.md

 - [spelling](#spelling) - spell checking & translation
 - [markdown](#markdown) - markdown
 - [tools](#tools) - some other tools

+All the packages are viewalbe in the Unite UI interface.

 <a id="unite"></a>
 ## Unite